Margaret L. Hodge, R.N., M.S.N., Ed.D., Chair

 - Résumé with cover letter indicating professional goals.

-The Department of Nursing Admissions Committee takes into consideration each of the requirements related to rendering an admission decision.
+The School of Nursing Admissions Committee takes into consideration each of the requirements related to rendering an admission decision.
 Applicants who do not meet all of the requirements but whose credentials reveal potential ability for master’s study are reviewed on an individual basis.
 Applicants may be required to fulfill specific prerequisites or other conditions of admission prior to an admission decision or may be admitted on a provisional basis.
 Provisional admission status requires the student to meet specific requirements before full admission status is granted.
+Students with an Associate Degree in Nursing and a bachelor’s degree in a non-nursing discipline will be admitted on a provisional basis and must complete 12 units of bridge courses prior to being fully admitted to the Master’s program.
 Master’s level courses are normally restricted to students admitted to the graduate program.
-With approval of the nursing graduate director, a maximum of six semester credits of graduate core course work may be pursued prior to admission if the student has provisional admission status.
+With approval of the nursing graduate director, graduate core course work may be pursued prior to admission if the student has provisional admission status.
 Enrollment in graduate course work does not guarantee admission to the nursing program.

 The Master of Science degree requires completion of 36 units distributed as follows: